swiftlang/swift-stress-tester/README.md

 ### For local development

-For local development you'll first need to download and install a recent [swift.org development snapshot](https://swift.org/download/#snapshots) toolchain that matches the latest commit on master in the [SwiftSyntax](https://github.com/apple/swift-syntax).
+For local development you'll first need to download and install a recent [swift.org development snapshot](https://swift.org/download/#snapshots) toolchain that matches the latest commit on main in the [SwiftSyntax](https://github.com/apple/swift-syntax).
 This is because the Stress Tester depends on the latest version of SwiftSyntax and SwiftSyntax integrates into the latests version of the compiler.

 #### Via Xcode